JaceDeane/pokeRGBplus/TO DO.md

 MAIN:
 - Route 11 -> Gate 1F/2F

-- Vermilion Dock (scene triggers)
+- Vermilion Dock (finish scene event)

-- S.S.
-Anne (All floors, Cabins, Deck, Captain's cabin)* New tileset(s) required
+- Route 2 Gate with Oak's Aide

 OTHER:
 - Include and check all hidden items from R/B exist and are in the right place

+- Add the Trainer Seen BGM before fighting Gym Leaders

 - Do a "`get dirfacing_UP`" check in front of Viridian Gym's door, so that you can walk left to right without interruption

-(After the TM Update:)
-- Gyms and their reward TMs
-- TMs found in the overworld, Game Corner, etc.

 ### ENGINE / DATA: